 In 1911, in his essay ‘the Ruin’, the German sociologist Georg Simmel described a late iteration of the ruin aesthetic of the previous two centuries - a vision of the ruin as essentially an accommodation between nature and culture, the artificial object sliding imperceptibly towards an organic state, until in the end nature has its way and we can no longer legitimately speak of a ruin at all.
 ‘Architecture’, he writes ‘is the only art in which the great struggle between the will of the spirit and the necessity of nature in its gravity are held in balance’.
 In the ruin however nature eventually begins to have the upper hand: the ‘brute, downward dragging, corroding, crumbling power’ produces a new form, entirely meaningful, comprehensive, differentiated.

 These photographs were taken using a large format 5x4 film camera, I developed the film and printed these 20x24 fibre based paper silver gelatine prints, in the dark rooms at Anglia Ruskin School of Art whilst on the Artist in Art Schools Scheme in 2012-2013.
-The series has not been exhibited to date.
-I aim to continue to search for the picturesque in Bedfordshire.
+At this time I lived in the country with a studio at Wysing Arts Centre, in rural Cambridgeshire.
+These landscape musings and images were created around the time I started re-reading Thomas Hardy and subsequently developed ideas for my ongoing project Thus Tess Walks On which creates an alternate terrain based on my own experiences for Tess to walk through.